ruyakubu/BUILD-AzureML-workshop/README.md

 training_job = submit_and_wait(ml_client, model_registration_pipeline_job)
 ```

-To monitor progess of the job and status of all the components in the pipeline job is by clicking on the Jobs icon from the Azure Machine Learning Studio.
+To monitor the progress of the job and status of all the components, click on the Jobs icon from the Azure Machine Learning Studio.

  ![training job](/img/training-job.png)